aws-solutions/document-understanding-solution/README.md

 In the Classic version, DUS supports searching/indexing of documents using Amazon Elasticsearch In the kendra enabled mode, Amazon Kendra is added as an additional  capability and can be used for exploring features such as Semantic Search, Adding FAQs and Access Control Lists.
-Simply set the ``` enableKendra: "true"```  in package.json
+Simply set the ``` enableKendra: "true"```  in package.json *Note:* Amazon Kendra Developer edition is deployed as a part of this deployment.

 ### Read-Only Mode